stephenlaichaowen/pokedex-nuxtjs/README.md

 > This project is the clone of [Build a Pokedex with NextJS and Tailwind CSS - SSR vs SSG](https://github.com/jamesqquick/nextjs-pokedex-with-tailwind-css), the original project is built with Nextjs, I rebuilt it with Nuxtjs.

 ## Technology
-frontend: Nuxtjs + SSR
+- frontend: Nuxtjs + SSR
-backend: pokeapi.co
+- backend: pokeapi.co

 ---

-The page initially loads 150 pokemon card, it is a little heavy work to load so many info(images+text) instantaneously, an improvement can be made to add infinite scrol + Intersection Observer + image preloader to optimize the app
+The page initially loads 150 pokemon card, it is a little heavy work to load so many info(images+text) instantaneously, an improvement can be made is to add infinite scroll + Intersection Observer + image preloader to optimize the app

 ## Build Setup